BH Air: Destinations

-BH Air operated charter flights for Balkan Holidays Ltd the UK Tour Operator during Winter seasons to Sofia Airport (contract finished in April 2015) but to date continues with the Summer seasons to Burgas Airport and Varna Airport.
-At the end of June 2015 the company started regular flights from Athens Airport to New York City on behalf of SkyGreece Airlines.
+BH Air operated charter flights from the UK during Winter seasons to Vasil Levski Sofia Airport (contract finished in April 2015) but to date continues with the Summer seasons to Burgas Airport and Varna Airport.
+In August 2015 the company flew from Athens Airport to New York City on behalf of SkyGreece Airlines.
 It was planned but never started, that the company would start flying to Chicago as well.
 They also had plans also to start regular flights to Kuala Lumpur and Kolkata after they were chosen by the Bulgarian government to operate the two routes.